 Firearm Enhancement: Aggravated Assault with a Firearm

 Aggravated Assault with a Firearm is technically the same offense as Aggravated Assault with a Deadly Weapon.
-However the allegation that the "deadly weapon" was a firearm triggers a three (3) year minimum-mandatory prison sentence if convicted as charged.
+However the allegation that the "deadly weapon" was a firearm triggers a three (3) year mandatory minimum prison sentence if convicted as charged.

 Public Safety Reclassification and Enhancement

 Aggravated Assault is reclassified from a Third Degree Felony to a Second Degree Felony if the victim was a Law Enforcement Officer, Firefighter, or EMT.
 Additionally, the defendant will be facing a mandatory minimum sentence of three (3) years in prison.

 Permanent Criminal Record

 Unlike many crimes, if you are a first-time offender and you plea to Aggravated Assault you will be ineligible to ever petition the court to seal your arrest or court records - meaning you will have a permanent criminal record.